Best Thai Green Curry Paste Recipe

 Frequently asked questions

-Which is the best brand of green curry paste?
+2. What are the best brands for green curry paste?

 Close-up of Thai green curry paste held in a wooden spoon over a mortar.